BrendanSweeny/pywatlow/pywatlow/docs/reference/messaging.rst

 Read Requests
 -------------

-* Read requests seem to be 16 bytes long with a corresponding response that is 21 bytes long
+* Read requests seem to be 16 bytes long no matter the data type
 * Byte 7 is 06 for read requests
 * Bytes 12 and 13 represent the parameter to be read
 * Byte 14 is the instance, generally 01